-Major international conservation organizations such as the International Union for the Conservation of Nature, or IUCN, are working actively to promote better human-elephant relations to reduce risk of future conflict as well.
+Major international conservation organizations such as the International Union for the Conservation of Nature, or IUCN, are working actively to promote better human-elephant relations to reduce the risk of future conflict.

 Amboseli Trust for Elephants

 Amboseli Trust for Elephants started and is still running the world’s longest study of African elephants to protect and conserve the species in Kenya.
-This has ensured the survival of the elephants and the eco-system in Amboseli National Park for more than three decades.
+It has ensured the survival of the elephants and the ecosystem in Amboseli National Park for more than three decades.

 Call from the Wild

-Call from the Wild is an organisation started by Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including elephants.
+Call from the Wild is an organization started by the Frankfurt Zoological Society, which supports a variety of national parks throughout Africa to protect different endangered species, including elephants.

 David Sheldrick Wildlife Trust

 The trust’s primary goals are to protect elephants from poaching and provide rehabilitation and sanctuary for orphaned elephants.
 In addition to these core objectives, the trust also engages in research and education initiatives to promote a greater understanding and appreciation of Africa’s wildlife.